tgh-apil/general_needlework_phantom/README.md

 # General Needlework Phantom

 A general needlework training phantom, created using 3D printing and ballistics gel molding for the purpose of simulating ultrasound-guided needle insertion.
-See how-to-use guide and assembly instructions below.
+See purchasing instructions, how-to-use guide, and maintenance and assembly instructions below.

 This model was developed at the [Lynn & Arnold Irwin Advanced Perioperative Imaging Lab](https://apil.ca/), Toronto General Hospital, University Health Network.

 > <img src="https://user-images.githubusercontent.com/84343976/233670751-5d465c36-f83b-4e5b-a5f6-e4c5f5e07042.png" width="550"><br>
 > Fully assembled phantom and case.

+## Purchasing Information

+To purchase this phantom, please email <apil@uhn.ca> and a representative will be in touch with you with more details.

+**A purchased phantom contains the following**:

+1. Fully assembled APIL General Needlework Phantom (including case, tube couplings, and on/off valves)

 ## How-to-Use Guide
 To prepare for use, first fill the tubes with water by opening the valves on both ends and using a syringe to inject water, then closing both valves.